Frequently Asked Questions

 Businesses and suppliers interested in working on the Town Deal projects should send their contact details and a summary of their services/skills to the following email address: email@example.com

-This initiative is grounded in the local community and, while Mendip District Council is involved as the Accountable Body for the Glastonbury Town Deal, it is very much driven by local people.
+This initiative is grounded in the local community and, while Somerset Council (and previously Mendip District Council) is involved as the Accountable Body for the Glastonbury Town Deal, it is very much driven by local people.
 The Glastonbury Town Deal Board probably includes more local residents than any other in the country, including five local community representatives.
 Meanwhile the project leaders are predominantly local people with a drive and passion to deliver better facilities and services for their community.
-Each project has its own team of dedicated volunteers and anyone interested in getting involved is encouraged to get in touch with the Town Deal team in the first instance at firstname.lastname@example.org
+Most of the projects have their own team of dedicated volunteers and anyone interested in getting involved is encouraged to get in touch with the Town Deal team in the first instance at firstname.lastname@example.org

-Mendip District Council is the Accountable Body, which means that it holds the contract with the government and is ultimately responsible for ensuring that things happen as specified within the Grant Funding agreement.
+Somerset Council is now the accountable body (it was previously Mendip District Council), which means that it holds the contract with the government and is ultimately responsible for ensuring that things happen as specified within the Grant Funding Agreement.
 The Glastonbury Town Deal Board advises and is an integral part of the process.
-All key documents are signed off by both Mendip District Council and the Chair of the Glastonbury Town Deal Board.
+All key documents are signed off by both the Council and the Chair of the Glastonbury Town Deal Board.

-The overall programme is led by the Programme Manager at Mendip District Council, and each project has a Project Leader and Project Team.
+The overall programme is led by the Programme Manager at Somerset Council (previously it was Mendip District Council), and each project has a Project Leader and Project Team.
 All parties will be working together on a Delivery Committee that reports to the Glastonbury Town Deal Board.

 The Town Deal funding has the potential to revitalise Glastonbury: